 Director of Food & Nutrition Services

-Serge M. Jean has worked in the field of HIV/AIDS Organizations for over 21 years.
-Currently, he serves as the Program Director for the Food and Nutrition Services Department at Iris House, Inc. In this position, he oversees day-to-day management of the program, including creation of monthly purchasing and narrative reports, scheduling and monitoring intervention delivery, administrative and fiscal matters, as well as overseeing and supervision of program staff and volunteers; Mr. Jean earned a Bachelor of Arts with a double major in Philosophy and English from The City College of New York (2005), and received a Master of Science in Special Education also from The City College of New York (2010).
-Previous experience includes conducting community needs assessment, strategic planning, HIV/AIDS program development and implementation, as well as running support groups for men and women to enhance quality of life
+Serge M. Jean has worked in the field of Non-for-Profit Social Services for over 23 years.
+Currently, he serves as the Program Director for the Food and Nutrition Services Department at Iris House, Inc. In this position, Mr. Jean oversees day-to-day operation of the Food and Nutrition Program, including managing program’s monthly budget, narrative and data reports, scheduling and monitoring intervention delivery, handling the department’s administrative and fiscal matters, as well as overseeing and supervising all program staff and volunteers; Mr. Jean is also the College liaison/ preceptor for our advanced college of pharmacy students from Touro College of Pharmacy, Lehman’s College graduate students and Metropolitan College of NY graduate students; Mr. Jean earned a Bachelor of Arts with a double major in Philosophy and in English for Teaching from The City College of New York (2005), and received a Master of Science in Special Education also from The City College of New York (2010).
+Previous experience for Mr. Jean includes, Peer Mentoring and Coaching, Corporate Banking, Business Consultant, Ministry Consultant, Community Needs Assessment, Non-for-Profit Strategic Planning, HIV/AIDS Prevention Program Development and Implementation, Food and Nutrition Program Management, as well as running Support Groups for Adults, and Working with high-risk LGBTQ Youths and Young Adults to enhance quality of life.

 Program Manager, New Jersey Programs